Mohitur669/File-Hider/Readme.md

 # Hide Files in MySQL Database

-This is a simple Java application that allows you to hide local files in a MySQL database.
+This simple Java application allows you to hide local files in a MySQL database.

 ## Prerequisites